-At the end of the 19th century, the Western Australian Acclimatization Committee was established to help new arrivals to the bourgeoning ‘western colony’ acclimate to the exotic Australian landscape.
-Of their two primary functions, the first – introducing countless European species into the Australian wild – proved to be very short-sighted.
-Their second – establishing a zoological garden – was inspired.
+At the end of the 19th century, the Western Australian Acclimatization Committee was established to help newcomers adjust to the exotic Australian landscape in the burgeoning ‘western colony’.
+Although their introduction of European species into the Australian wild proved short-sighted, their second function was truly inspired—a zoological garden.

-Ernest Albert Le Souef was one of ten children born to Australia’s premier Zoological family in Victoria.
-A qualified veterinarian and veteran of two wars, he had worked as Secretary to the Victorian Acclimatization Committee before his appointment as Director of Perth’s Zoological Gardens where he was architect, landscape designer, road constructor and animal collector.
+Ernest Albert Le Souef, born into Australia’s premier zoological family in Victoria, made an indelible mark as the Director of Perth’s Zoological Gardens.
+A qualified veterinarian and veteran of two wars, he brought his expertise to the role, serving as architect, landscape designer, road constructor, and animal collector.

-When the Zoo’s financial position worsened during the Depression, Le Souef was forced to reduce staff and cut wages – including his own.
-Exhibits fell into disrepair, making them increasingly unsafe, until in 1932, the State Gardens Board took control of the Zoo on Le Souef’s recommendation.
+During the Great Depression, financial hardships forced Le Souef to make difficult decisions, including reducing staff and cutting wages, including his own.
+Exhibits fell into disrepair, rendering them increasingly unsafe.
+In 1932, on Le Souef's recommendation, the State Gardens Board assumed control of the Zoo.

-These days, the tradition started by Ernest Le Souef continues, with playgrounds, BBQs, mechanised rides, animal encounters and our packed season of events still delighting tens-of-thousands of families every year.
+Today, the spirit of entertainment and fun pioneered by Ernest Le Souef lives on.
+Our playgrounds, BBQ areas, mechanised rides, animal encounters, and a jam-packed calendar of events continue to delight tens-of-thousands of families every year.

 Changes for the Better